 Professional liability insurance helps cover legal costs when a plumber is sued for late, incomplete, or negligent work.
 It's also called errors and omissions insurance (E&O).

-A contractor who works alone will pay less for small business insurance than a larger plumbing company.
+A contractor who works alone will have a smaller insurance premium than a larger plumbing company.

 It's easy to get plumbing business insurance and surety bonds if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. insurers to find insurance and surety bonds that fit your plumbing business, whether you're a contractor, subcontractor, or employer.
+Insureon's licensed agents work with top-rated U.S. insurers to find the most affordable insurance and surety bonds that fit your plumbing business, whether you're a contractor, subcontractor, or employer.